 2331 Physical and Motor Assessment

-The opportunity to develop individual physical fitness and motor ability profiles for students in physical education.
+The opportunity to develop individual physical fitness and motor ability profiles for students in kinesiology.
 Analysis of strengths and weaknesses in physical capacity.
+Credit cannot be earned for both HPE 2331 and KAH 2331.

 2401 Gymnastics